Dublin Essentials Pass: Visit 3 Top Attractions

 Provides the highest potential savings on expensive entries like Guinness Storehouse and Jameson Distillery when used consecutively.

-Compare rows ↓Valid for 60 days from activation, allowing you to pick 3-7 attractions without the pressure of consecutive calendar days.
+Compare offers ↓Valid for 60 days from activation, allowing you to pick 3-7 attractions without the pressure of consecutive calendar days.

-Compare rows ↓Ideal for first-time visitors who want to see the landmarks and get around easily without paying for a full 40-attraction pass.
+Compare offers ↓Ideal for first-time visitors who want to see the landmarks and get around easily without paying for a full 40-attraction pass.

 FAQ